privateprep/coding-space-website/src/pages/programs/summer-camps.md

       At The Coding Space, we specialize in providing a safe and inclusive learning environment for kids to have fun, be challenged, and discover their passions.
 Our teachers never lecture; instead, they ask targeted questions using the Socratic Method to get students thinking and problem solving on their own.
 By focusing on the development of computational thinking skills, intellectual confidence, self-expression, and independence, our students learn to code while growing as thinkers, learners, and leaders.
     fgColor: "#264548"
-  - type: sideBySide
-    bgColor: "#9de2dd"
-    leftComponent:
-      - type: textOnly
-        textAlign: center
-        bgColor: "#faf6ee"
-        textColor: "#264548"
-        mdContent: '![Girls learning in a group with computers](/img/group-of-kids-around-computer.jpg "Girls learning in a
-          group with computers")'
-    rightComponent:
-      - type: boxWithLogo
-        bgColor: "#9de2dd"
-        fgColor: "#264548"
-        textColor: "#faf6ee"
-        heading: Your child will...
-        mdContent: |-

-          * Learn to code!
-          * Be challenged at their individual level.
-          * Build grit, a growth mindset, and computational thinking skills.
-          * Balance screen time with hands-on activities, games, and more.
-          * Discover and define their personal passions.
-          * Make new friends near and far.
   - type: textOnly
     textAlign: center
     bgColor: "#ffffff"